Capstone-Projects-2025-Spring/project-003-story-builder-team-1/documentation/docs/requirements/use-case-descriptions.md

 ## Use Case 10: Critiquing the Stories
 As a user, at any breakpoint in the story editing process, I should be able to offer a critique of either the story or the critique produced by the Agents.
-1. After a breakpoint in the Agent's writing process, the user can click "Start a Critique"
+1. After a breakpoint in the Agent's writing process, the user can click "Start a Critique".
 2. The user writes their critique of the Agent's work.
 3. The user clicks "Enter" to submit the critique.